-COM101 Fundamentals of Communication 4 quarter credits 40 clock hours
+COM101 Fundamentals of Communication

 Prerequisite: CHM101, VET120, VET120L, VET122

 This course teaches the organization and presentation of ideas through participation in frequent speech activities.
 Students present speeches to inform and persuade an audience.
 Students will also give a demonstration speech that explains a process, activity, or product to the audience.
 The communication needs of the individual students are considered, and the instructor gives guidance.
 Students can expect 20 hours of outside preparation time for this course.